Dazed and Confused: Smoke Point Versus Flash Point

 Carla asks if she should keep the burner on "high" all the time.
 As I've heard Emeril say before, there are knobs labeled from low to high on your stove for a reason.
 It is up to us to adjust the temperature either up or down to keep the oil at the right temperature for frying.

 Heating the pan before adding the oil will also help keep the oil from burning.
-If you add oil to a cold pan, you run the risk of the oil's starting to break down before the pan is hot enough for cooking.
-By heating the pan first, the oil will heat very quickly, and you can add your food almost immediately.
-Adding room temperature food to a hot pan will lower the pan's temperature.
+If you add oil to a cold pan, you risk the oil starting to break down before the pan is hot enough for cooking.
+By heating the pan first, the oil will heat quickly, and you can add your food almost immediately.
+Likewise, adding room-temperature food to a hot pan will lower the pan's temperature.

 Cook With Your Ears Too

-Once the food is in the pan, listen to the sound the food makes.
-What you're listening for is a nice, constant sizzling sound from the food.
-The oil should be bubbling merrily around the edges of the food, also.
-If you don't hear a sizzle and the oil isn't bubbling, adjust the heat up.
+Once the food is in the pan, listen to the sound it makes.
+You're looking for an excellent, constant sizzling sound.
+The oil should also be bubbling merrily around the edges of the food.
+Adjust the heat if you don't hear a sizzle and the oil isn't bubbling.
 If you hear angry popping sounds and smoke, lower the heat and take the pan off the stove to give it a chance to cool a bit.

-Know that this is going to take some practice.
-It takes awhile to train our ears and eyes to help us with cooking.
+Please know that this will take some practice.
+It takes a while to train our ears and eyes to help us with cooking.

 Low Smoke Point Oils For High Heat Sautéing